pmafpinho/pmafpinho/README.md

 ' ' + person.lastName + ' and I\'m a ' + person.job);
 ```

-I'm currently working as a Mobile Developer & Web Front-end Developer.
+I'm currently working as a **Mobile Developer & Web Front-end Developer**.
 I have +6 years of experience in Front-end technologies and I will always try to learn new things, even outside the Front-end technologies (e.g. Back-end).

 ## :rocket: Technical Skills